chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 both `a` and `r` would be captured into a tuple expression by reference.
 Since `i` is a primitive scalar, it is copied regardless.

+-- TODO: If we want to have a "ref r = myTuple", then myTuple has to be a (B)
+         style tuple.
+-- TODO: It should be the same for `const ref` as well.

 .. _Tuple_Argument_Behavior:

 Tuple Argument Behavior
 -----------------------

+Default argument intent for tuple is analogous to how tuple expressions work (?).

+- Define two keywords:
+    a) A tuple that is storing things by default intent
+    b) A tuple that is storing everything by value

+For argument passing it's OK to convert a B into an A, and for returning a tuple or restoring it into a variable, it is OK to convert an a into a B.

+"When are you allowed to store or pass your tuple into a ref variable?"
+  - Just try to answer this question.

 If a formal argument is a tuple and has the default argument intent, then it will not copy tuple elements and can accept a tuple expression as an actual